SilvernusIfoghale/stop-watch/README.md

 # Stopwatch

-A simple yet functinaly stopwatch, display screen for viewing elapsed time, buttons for start, stop and reset the stopwatch accordingly,....
+A simple yet functional stopwatch, display screen for viewing elapsed time, buttons for start, stop and reset the stopwatch accordingly,....

 ## Demo